fledor/fledor/README.md

 I'm Fedor Splitt, a student researcher with the [XplaiNLP](https://xplainlp.github.io/) team at TU Berlin, currently working on counterfactuals and cross-lingual & multilingual intent recognition in conversational XAI systems.

-I recently co-developed a small planning poker tool as well, [check it out!](https://planningpoker.fun)
+I recently developed a small planning poker tool as well, [check it out!](https://planningpoker.fun)

 <!--